LucasAFournier/predictris/README.md

 1. Asymptotically, an agent creates as many paths as there are “unique” situations.
 2. In the adequate setting, a short path and a longer path that extends it will both activate the same prediction.
 We only want to consider the prediction by the long path as it has more context.

-We adress these problems by introducing `PredictionTree`s.
+We address these problems by introducing `PredictionTree`s.
 A prediction tree (Fig. 2) is a labelled, directed tree that stores all prediction paths with the same observation as prediction by merging them from the prediction node upwards.

 > **Remark:** Every edge of such a tree being directed towards the common prediction node, the graph can also be called an "in-tree" and this node can be considered the root of the tree.